General Permit 3-9050 was issued on September 1, 2020 and goes into effect on December 1, 2020.

 Once the stormwater system plan is approved, landowners will have up to five years to install the new stormwater systems.

 The Agency will notify property owners affected by the requirements for "three-acre sites" directly and provide information on the application process.
 This notification will affect roughly 700 projects, including 8,000 landowners.
 Property owners in the Lake Champlain, Lake Memphremagog, and stormwater-impaired watersheds will be notified.
 Properties outside those watersheds will be notified at a later date.
 The Agency will also provide affected property owners a process for requesting reconsideration of a "three-acre site" designation.

 The Agency received dozens of comments on the Draft General Permit.
 In response to these comments, the Agency prepared a Response to Comments.

 Draft General Permit 3-9050 was on public notice from 9/20/19- 12/02/19.
 As part of the public comment period, public meetings were held as follows:

 October 28, 2019: Rutland Free Library, Fox Room at 10 Court Street, Rutland City, 2:00 - 3:30 PM

 October 29, 2019: Montpelier Pavilion Auditorium, at 109 State Street, Montpelier, 2:00 - 3:30 PM

 October 31, 2019: Milton Municipal Building, Community Room, at 43 Bombardier Road, Milton, 2:00 - 3:30 PM

 The public comment on the proposed permit closed on December 02, 2019.
-All comments recieved by this date will be considered in formulation of the final General Permit 3-9050.
+All comments recieved by this date were considered in formulation of the final General Permit 3-9050.